7 Tips for Starting a Healthy Separation

 This suggestion is not based on moral considerations; it is a strategic issue.
 More often than not, a new boyfriend or girlfriend on the scene is massively disruptive to the negotiation process underway for the Separation Agreement.

 Regardless of which person ended the relationship, a new relationship can cause surprisingly intense emotions for the “replaced” partner.
-This often translates into complications such as some manner of a financial backlash, parenting altercations, and general escalation of disagreements.
+This often translates into complications such as some manner of financial backlash, parenting altercations, and general escalation of disagreements.

 Depending on the nature of a new relationship, it can have bearing on whether and how much spousal support may be payable.